fhcrc/yapp/README.rst

 virtualenv is active, you don't need to specify the python interpreter when re-running bootstrap.sh after initial setup.

-Initial setup takes a little while, mostly because numpy is a dependency of several packages and needs to be compiled.
+Initial setup takes a little while (about 8 minutes on stoat using a shared version of opam), mostly because numpy is a dependency of several packages and needs to be compiled.

 pplacer
 -------